 Serve along with white rice.

-Store the left over Mullangi Sambar in an air tight container.
-If refrigerated it is good to use up to 3-4 days.
-The left over can be served for Idli, dosa, Roti or chapati.
+Store the leftover Mullangi Sambar in an airtight container.
+It is good to use up to 3-4 days if refrigerated.
+The leftover can be served as Idli, dosa, Roti, or chapati.

 Mullangi Sambar / Radish Sambar